Judiciary: Pre-classical Roman Law (264–27 BC)

 The most important change in this period was the shift from priest to praetor as the head of the judicial system.
 The praetor would also make an edict in which he would declare new laws or principles for the year he was elected.
 This edict is also known as praetorian law.

-Principate (27 BC–284 AD)
+Principate (27 BC – 284 AD)

 The Principate is the first part of the Roman Empire, which started with the reign of Augustus.
-This time period is also known as the "classical era of Roman Law" In this era, the praetor's edict was now known as edictum perpetuum, which were all the edicts collected in one edict by Hadrian.
+This time period is also known as the "classical era of Roman Law" In this era, the praetor's edict was now known as edictum perpetuum which were all the edicts collected in one edict by Hadrian.
 Also, a new judicial process came up: cognitio extraordinaria (Latin for "extraordinary process").
 This came into being due to the largess of the empire.
 This process only had one phase, where the case was presented to a professional judge who was a representative of the emperor.
 Appeal was possible to the immediate superior.

 During this time period, legal experts started to come up.
 They studied the law and were advisors to the emperor.
-They also were allowed to give legal advise on behalf of the emperor.
+They also were allowed to give legal advice on behalf of the emperor.